BeatrizMoralesQuel/BeatrizMoralesQuel/README.md

 ## Projects as Data Analyst:

 - TREND-E: Empowering the Fashion Industry with Instagram Trends
+- Comparative Analysis of Online customers in Rural and Urban areas in the US Market
 - Music recommender
 - +25 different bootcamp projects